rdappel/courses/pages/version-control-essentials/readme-and-gitignore.md

     </div>
 </details>

-For this exercise, you will create a `README.md` file and a `.gitignore` file for your demo1 repository.
-You can use the examples provided in this unit as a starting point.
+For this exercise, you will create a `README.md` file and a `.gitignore` file for a project.
+You can use a project from another class or create a new project just for this exercise.

-Once you have created the files, commit them to your repository and push the changes to GitHub.

 ## Hints {#exercise-1-hints}